©photo Noah Kalina, 2017

 With over 25 years of teaching in four art schools and directing an undergraduate studio residency program in New York for 43 North American art schools (AICAD/New York Studio Residency Program), he has lent his experience to lecturing in the community on drawing, the dynamics of pictorial composition, teaching art, contemporary art, the meaning and importance of art and the relationship between art and the viewing public.

-Tomlinson’s community and art professional projects to date has included being an advisor and lecturer at Mildred's Lane :: a contemporary [art] complex(ity) in Narrowsburg, NY and Beach Lake, PA; and the visual arts coordinator for the NACL Theatre in Highland Lake, New York.
+Tomlinson’s community and art professional activities to date have included being a participant at Mildred's Lane :: a contemporary [art] complex(ity) in Narrowsburg, NY and Beach Lake, PA; and a supporter of the NACL Theatre in Highland Lake, New York.

 He is one of four founders in 2001 of the Barryville Area Arts Association, created to foster the fine arts and hand-made crafts in a 10-town area of New York and Pennsylvania, comprising more than 165 members in all the fine arts and artisan practices, and centered in Barryville, NY, on the Upper Delaware River.